 - The handwriting on page 3.
 Search for the text

-.
-Notice how well the handwriting is recognized correctly. - The mimeograph on page 11.
+I have written RAND.
+Notice how well the handwriting is recognized. - The mimeograph on page 18.
 Search for the text

 - The handwriting on page 3.
 Search for the text